Written by Lyn Slater @iconaccidental

 I have been block printing myself for several years now, so I have a pretty detailed understanding of the process.
 I rarely work with simple repetitive design; I prefer for each pattern to “imprint” on the surface in a dynamic, evolving way.
 It was visible right at the beginning that for Mireia’s aesthetic my simple, pixelated or linear patterns will work the best.
 I prepared sketches, then send them to her, she gave me her comments, I made changes, etc. – back and forth a few times.
 Then I created sketches and send them to the printers in Bagru.
 The collaboration now includes the printers.
-We don’t want the printers to follow our design to the last line or print – we want them to be creative and up to a certain point also experimental so each segment of fabric varies a little bit in print.
+We don’t want the printers to follow our design to the last line or print – we want them to be creative and up to a certain point also experimental.

 Clearly, you are both big supporters of women.
 How has this collaboration supported each of you in achieving the goals of your brand?

 Through our collaborative business model, we work with like-minded creators like Petra through "guerrilla projects" that work within the parameters of craftsmanship, sustainability, and technology.
 Our mission is to foster a culture of unity and collective values through our collections.